top of page

 Welcome to my website.

-I'm an art historian currently writing spooky adventure novels for children alongside cosy crime for young adults and adult murder mysteries.
+I'm an art historian who is currently writing spooky adventure novels for children alongside cosy crime for adults.
 My favourite genres/tropes include classic ghost stories, unreliable narrators and twisty thrillers.
 (Art finds a way of creeping into all my stories).
-Read more
+My current works-in-progress include a collection of unearthly short stories and a twisty thriller with a bit of family drama and romance thrown in for good measure.
+Watch this space for updates.
+Click here to learn more about me.

 IMG_7728_edited.jpg